gvelim/CSX0003RUST/csx3/src/sort_count.md

 array[index] = min.wrapping_add( index as i8 );
 ```
 ## Final implementation
-Hence, by putting all the above together, we have the following implementation for the `count_sort()` method
+Hence, by putting all the above together, we have the following implementation for the `CountSort` trait
 ```rust,no_run,noplayground
 {{#include ../../src/sort/count.rs:sort_count}}
 ```